 Credit risk is the risk of potential loss to the Company if the counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its liquid financial assets including cash and receivables.
+The Company's credit risk is primarily attributable to its liquid financial assets including cash and receivables and the Company's investments in convertible notes.
 The Company limits its exposure to credit risk on liquid financial assets through maintaining its cash with high-credit quality financial institutions.
 Receivables mainly consist of interest receivable.